9 Best Payroll Services for Small Businesses in 2023

 Top Online Payroll Services Compared

-In numerous buyer’s guides across our site, we evaluated these payroll companies using a 5-star scale with criteria specific to the type of payroll services they provide and businesses they cater to.
+In numerous buyer’s guides across our site, we evaluated these payroll companies using a 5-star scale with criteria specific to the type of payroll services they provide and the businesses they cater to.
 We prioritized affordability and ease of use in our rankings.
 You can reference any of the featured products below in specific buyer’s guides that apply to your business.

 You can also check out our video below for essential features you need to consider when looking for a payroll service and some of our recommended software.

-- Unlimited pay runs Offers a low-cost contractor-only option
+- Unlimited and automatic pay runs

-- Offers a low-cost contractor-only option
+- Offers a reasonably-priced contractor-only payroll option

-- Health insurance is limited to 39 states
+- Health insurance is limited to 37 states

 - Time tracking and paid time off (PTO) management included only in premium plans